CHTeam17/discounthunt/README.md

   - Updating a specific wishlist based on an id
   - Deleting a specific wishlist based on an id
 - Sending an e-mail
+- Storing and deleting files in the media repository

 Purpose & Benefits